effekseer/Effekseer/docs/readme_runtime_en.txt

 ## Release notes

-### 1.52i2
+### 1.52k

-- Fixed a bug that effects are not shown with OpenGL ES3 in some devices.
+- Changed the timing of sending the model's buffer to the GPU before rendering, because in some environments the buffer generation process was not thread-safe.

 ### 1.52i